Similarity-Dissimilarity Loss for Multi-label Supervised Contrastive Learning: Experiments and Results

 \subsection{Evaluation on Image}

-The experimental results in Table \ref{tab:results-image} demonstrate that our proposed loss function outperforms baselines across all metrics on image datasets.
-The substantial improvements in macro-F1 (Figure~\ref{fig2}) provide compelling evidence that our method demonstrates exceptional efficacy in addressing long-tailed distribution challenges, a capability particularly crucial in multi-label scenarios.
+The experimental results in Table \ref{tab:results-image} demonstrate that our proposed loss function outperforms baselines across almost metrics on image datasets, with the sole exception of a lower mAP than Jaccard \citep{lin2023effective} and MSC \citep{audibert2024exploring} on PASCAL.
+The substantial improvements in macro-F1 (Figure~\ref{figure-improve}) provide compelling evidence that our method demonstrates exceptional efficacy in addressing long-tailed distribution challenges, a capability particularly crucial in multi-label scenarios.

 However, on the PASCAL dataset, the method yields only marginal gains due to its low average label cardinality (approximately 1.5), which causes the task to approximate single-label classification; consequently, multi-label loss functions exert limited influence, consistent with prior findings that label cardinality is a significant determinant of MSCL performance \citep{audibert2024exploring}.

-Moreover, Figure \ref{fig3} shows that PASCAL exhibits much lower variance across methods compared to MS-COCO and NUS-WIDE, indicating that specialized multi-label loss functions become less effective when label cardinality approaches one.
+Moreover, Figure \ref{figure-image} shows that PASCAL exhibits much lower variance across methods compared to MS-COCO and NUS-WIDE, indicating that specialized multi-label loss functions become less effective when label cardinality approaches one.
 This observation supports the theoretical analysis in Section \ref{sec:methods}, where the Similarity–Dissimilarity Loss reduces to single-label cases (Equation \ref{eq:condition}).
-A detailed analysis and discussion the results on image data is provided in Appendix \ref{sec:image}
+A detailed analysis and discussion of the results on image data is provided in Appendix \ref{sec:image}